IBM/istio101/workshop/exercise-7/README.md

 If mTLS is working correctly, the Guestbook application should continue to operate as expected, without any user visible impact.
 Istio will automatically add (and manage) the required certificates and private keys.
 To confirm their presence in the Envoy containers, do the following:

-1. get the guesbook-v2 pod name
+1. Get the name of a guestbook-v2 pod.
+Make sure the pod is “Running”.

 ```sh
 kubectl get pods -l app=guestbook-v2